Alex33856/destiny-helper/README.md

 ### Features:
 - Auto Fill Check-in and Check-out forms,
-- Automatically process HP Chromebook / ProBook data matrices (fills in only the serial number)
+- Automatically process HP Device data matrices - fills in the serial number,
+- Automatically mark devices as lost

 ### How To Use:
 - Download Python 3.11